Mylan: Generic Advair approval

 In January 2019, the FDA announced its approval of the company's Wixela Inhub, the first approved generic version of GlaxoSmithKline's Advair Diskus.

 Merger with Pfizer's off-patent drug business and name change to Viatris

 In late July 2019, the company and Pfizer announced that Pfizer would spin off and merge its off-patent medicine division, Upjohn, with Mylan.

 In November 2019, Mylan & Upjohn announced that the name of the new company would be Viatris.
 The company continued sales of Mylan's more than 7,500 products, including biosimilars, generics, brand and over-the-counter remedies, with brands including the Epi-Pen, Viagra, Lipitor and Celebrex.

 The deal was structured as an all-stock, Reverse Morris Trust transaction.

 Pfizer shareholders owned 57% of the combined new company and Mylan shareholders owned 43%.

 Stock

 On February 23, 1973, the company became a public company via an initial public offering (IPO), on the OTC market.
-In 1976, the stock moved to NASDAQ and in 1986, it moved to the New York Stock Exchange.
+In 1976, the stock moved to NASDAQ and in 1986, it moved to the New York Stock Exchange, then later back to NASDAQ.